chaneyn/ESDA_CEE506/Syllabus/syllabus.md

 ## Fall 2019

 ## Course Information
 Lectures are on Tuesdays and Thursdays from 11:45 AM - 1:00 PM in Teer 106.
 Course website on Github (https://github.com/chaneyn/CEE690-02).
+Class announcements will be made via Sakai.

+### Instructor
 Professor Nathaniel W. Chaney (Nate) nathaniel.chaney@duke.edu
 FCIEMAS 2463

+### TA
+Reza Momenifar
+mohammadreza.momenifar@duke.edu
+FCIEMAS 2421

 ## Course Description
 This course...

 ## Prerequisites
 Although there are no class prerequisistes, a strong foundation in programming will make this class much easier.
-Please contact me with concerns.
+Please contact me if you have concerns.

 ## Readings
 There are no required textbooks.
-Reading will be provided via journal publications, online materials, and tutorials
+Reading will be provided via journal articles, online materials, and tutorials

 ## Grades and Workload
 The course grade is based on three items: